 - An explicit explanation of why a complete battery of testing measures was not conducted - A chronological reference to each act of due diligence conducted by the provider.
-This includes information you sent or provided to the parent/guardian in any format, explaining the scope of the testing you intended to conduct and requesting parental assistance make the student available for testing and to be present on the day of the evaluation.
-Include dates of phone calls and/or letters sent to caregiver for this purpose.
+This includes information you sent or provided to the parent/guardian in any format, explaining the scope of the testing you intended to conduct and requesting parental assistance make the student

 - Explain your interaction with the LEA/SEC, case manager, and school staff.
-Include reference to any communication that the LEA or school staff has made to the parent regarding this matter. - Title your report as "Occupational/Physical Therapy Data Review Evaluation".
+Include reference to any communication that the LEA or school staff has made to the parents regarding this matter. - Title your report as "Occupational/Physical Therapy Data Review Evaluation".